Last updated: April 28, 2020

 There is no COVID-19 home test kit on the market for sale.
-People that suspect they have COVID-19 should contact their health care provider, who will determine if the patient has signs and symptoms compatible with COVID-19 and will decide to refer the patient for lab testing.
+Anne Arundel County residents that suspect they have COVID-19 should contact their health care provider or the County Department of Health at 410-222-7256 to be evaluated for testing.

-- Have an adequate supply of over-the-counter drugs and other health supplies on hand, which could include: pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes, and vitamins.
+- Have an adequate supply of over-the-counter drugs and other health supplies on hand.
+These could include pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes, and vitamins.

-- Have a thermometer, tissues and hand sanitizer in case you become ill and must stay at home to recover.
+- Have a thermometer, tissues and hand sanitizer.

 - Talk with family members and loved ones about how they would be cared for if they got sick, or what will be needed to care for them in your home.